 Appropriately Uses Anti-Psychotic Medication

-This statistic is a measure of the percent of long-term patients who are given antipsychotic drugs.
-Excessive reliance on these medications may mean that a nursing home is using these medications to subdue residents in scenarios where such drugs are not medically indicated.
-Nevertheless, some nursing homes may need to rely more on these medications due to having more patients with dementia.
+This statistic gauges the percent of long-term stay residents who were administered antipsychotic medication.
+Increased usage of these drugs may suggest that a facility is using these drugs to subdue residents in scenarios where such medications aren't medically required.
+Nevertheless, some nursing homes need to rely on these medications due to having more patients suffering from dementia.

 Appropriately Uses Anti-Anxiety Medication